mhorga/mhorga.github.io/_posts/2015-09-16-object-communication-in-ios-with-delegation.markdown

 }
 {% endhighlight %}

 We also created a method that we will call from `ViewController` as a delegate and which calls the protocol method __respond()__ which as you can see it is not implemented here yet.
-Then in `ViewController`, we need to conform to the __ModelDelegate__ protocol, and tell it that this class will be its delegate.
+Then in `ViewController`, we need to conform to the __ModelDelegate__ protocol, and tell it that this class will be its `delegate`.
 You will now have to implement the `protocol` required method:

 {% highlight swift %}
 class ViewController: UIViewController, ModelDelegate {